cloudsidekick/cato-tasks/mysql_query/README.md

 The **last step** uses the **Drop Connection** command and accepts a connection name as it's parameter.
 This will close out the connection.
 This step is unnecessary in this task, but shows an example of closing the connection out.
 When a task finishes, all connections are dropped.
 However in a long running task it may make sense to drop and recreate connections as needed.

-We will loop through the results returned from AWS, the xpath function "count" return the number of times the path //regionInfo/item appears in the xml.
-We'll spin through the loop that many times. z is the counter variable.
-See http://www.w3schools.com/xpath/ for more on xpath queries.

-Inside the loop the task has a Codeblock step.
-A codeblock is sort of a procedure that can be reused within this task.
-All variables in a task are global in scope so whatever variables are set before, during and after the codeblock will be accessible.
-In this case the "process_region" codeblock will be called.

-To view the codeblock steps, scroll up to the top of the page and hover over the icon next to "MAIN".
-This will drop down the list of codeblocks available in this task.
-Select "process_region" and the view will change.

-In this codeblock the steps will query each region and generate a list of EC2 instances in each region.
-For specifics on each step, click on the "Notes" icon on the bottom of each step.
-Notes are user definable comments that can be used to document a task.
-For the rest of this example, refer to the "Notes".